Litter-Robot Troubleshooting: Fix Yellow Light, Red Light, Odor & Cycling Issues (LR3, LR4 & LR5)

 Your Litter-Robot just stopped mid-cycle.
 Or it’s flashing yellow.
 Or it keeps cycling for no reason.
 Or your cat refuses to use it.
-Here are the 7 most common Litter-Robot 3 and 4 problems — and exactly how to fix them.
+Here are the 7 most common Litter-Robot 3, 4, and 5 problems — and exactly how to fix them.

-Last updated: May 9, 2026 • How we review →
+Last updated: June 4, 2026 • How we review →

 As an Amazon Associate, ChocoVanillaFurries earns from qualifying purchases.